This Private Workshop Includes:

 - You will leave with a fully functional bow that you can effectively use

-Create your own bamboo horse bow using raw materials and hand tools.
+Create your own bamboo composite bow (recurve or horse bow) using raw materials and hand tools.
 The bow will be made to perform at its peak for your draw length.
 Each bow is unique and each person is unique.
 We will ensure that your bow will be made to such specifications that it will become and extension of you.
 It will be 3 days of intense bow building.
 You will learn all that you need to in order to use and care for your new bow.
 When you complete the bow, it will still require weeks of training and shooting to be fully broken in.

 Call or email to begin scheduling your workshop!

 I require at least 1 month advanced notice to prepare materials for this workshop.

 Would you like to feel the reward of the true challenge of primitive archery?
 Learn to shoot a primitive or traditional style bow using instinctive archery.
 All equipment provided or bring your own!